‘We’re a Media Company Now’: Inside Marriott’s Incredible Money-Making Content Studio

 Key Takeaways

-- Destination Brands need to start thinking like media companies
+- Destination brands need to start thinking like media companies.

-- The need to tell great stories
+- The need to tell great stories.

-- Partner with content creators to develop compelling content
+- Partner with content creators to develop compelling content.

-- Develop an internal culture for story telling
+- Develop an internal culture for storytelling.

 See how Brandkit helps marketers manage Destination Branding content.